Grizzly Bears of Alaska Photography Workshop

 We have strategically scheduled this workshop to coincide with the annual salmon runs at Lake Clark National Park.
 As a result, Grizzly Bears are plentiful.
 People are not.
 In fact, the lodge and surrounding land is privately owned.
 You will not be struggling for position with throngs of tourists like in other well known bear congregation areas found in Alaska.
 If you appreciate peace and solitude while utterly encompassed in Alaska's natural bounty, then this is the place for you.
 Fantastic opportunities to photograph bears as they fish for salmon, dig for clams, forage on grasses as well as cubs nursing, running and playing are high.

-An added bonus to photographing at this time of the season is that the local Puffin populations are busy feeding their chicks.
-On at least one afternoon, We will devote time to photographing these wonderfully entertaining and highly photogenic birds.
 Furthermore, at this time of year in Alaska, the daylight hours are long, very long.
 It's not uncommon to spend 12 hours in the field shooting, especially if the action is nonstop.
 Rest assured, we are there to put you in the right place at the right time with the best light possible.
 We will be working alongside you, guiding and advising you on wildlife technique, equipment, settings, exposure and composition as much or as little as you desire.
 You are the client and this is something we never forget.
 However, This is not the workshop for you if you are only interested in a few quick snap shots and then retiring to the lodge.
 Our goal is to get you professional quality images worthy of publication or gallery quality prints and that often takes concentration, patience, and plenty of field time.

 Itinerary